09 Jun Clarity Tool: “Chunking Up” A Big Project

 - Remember Step 6?
 Plan your breaks in advance and insert them, using what you have learned from your Evaluations about how often you need them to stay smart and focused.
 A “break” is a time-chunk in which you plan to do no work and plan to do something that refreshes and re-sources you.
 Then take your breaks!
 You can un-plan them if you need to–or plan more!–during an Evaluation.

-And if you should want another self to help you organize, we hope you will think of us!
+And if you should want another self to help you organize, ask me!